Introduction to the database

 Add bibliography

 In case the searched reference is not present, send an email to bastien.rueff@efa.gr.
 It will be added almost immediately.
 If you are familiar with Zotero or wish to become so, feel free to request a contributor role and read the 'How to use the Zotero library' section.
-You will then be able to add new bibliographical references by yourself.
+You will then be able to add new bibliographical references yourself.

 Example: Treuil, Schmid, 2017, p.165, fig. 49, pl.
 XIII.